 On January 4, 2011, we entered into a revolving letter of credit facility with Bank of America, N.A.
-The credit facility will be available to fund letters of credit on our behalf up to an aggregate outstanding amount of \$5 million.
-We may terminate or from time to time permanently reduce the amount of the credit facility.
+The credit facility is available to fund letters of credit on our behalf up to an aggregate outstanding amount of \$5 million.
+We may terminate at any time, subject to proper notice, or from time to time permanently reduce the amount of the credit facility.

-We pay a fee on outstanding letters of credit issued under the credit facility equal to 2% per annum of the daily maximum amount available to be drawn under the outstanding letters of credit.
-In addition, we pay a fee equal to 0.25% per annum of the actual daily amount by which the credit facility exceeds the aggregate undrawn amount of all outstanding letters of credit under the credit facility exceeds the aggregate of all untrainbursed drawings under all letters of credit under the credit facility.
-The maturity date for letters of credit issued under the credit facility shall be no later than seven days prior to June 5, 2012.
+We pay a fee on outstanding letters of credit issued under the credit facility at a rate between LIBOR plus 1% and LIBOR plus 1.5% per annum, based on our ratio of indebtedness to Adjusted EBITDA.
+In addition, we pay a fee equal to 0.25% per annum of the actual daily amount by which the credit facility exceeds the aggregate undrawn amount of all outstanding letters of credit under the credit facility plus the aggregate of all unreimbursed drawings under all letters of credit under the credit facility.
+The maturity date for letters of credit issued under the credit facility must be no later than seven days prior to June 30, 2014.

+As of December 31, 2011, we had letters of credit outstanding of \$1.7 million under our revolving letter of credit facility.
 The credit facility contains customary terms and conditions for credit facilities of this type, including restrictions on our ability to incur or guaranty additional indebtedness, create liens, enter into transactions with affiliates, make loans or investments, sell assets, pay dividends or make distributions on, or repurchase, its stock, and consolidate or merge with other entities.
-In addition, we are required to meet certain financial covenants customary with this type of agreement, including maintaining a minimum specified tangible net worth, a minimum specified adjusted EBITDA and a minimum specified ratio of EBIT to interest expense.
+In addition, we are required to meet certain financial covenants customary with this type of agreement, including maintaining a minimum specified consolidated net worth, a minimum ratio of indebtedness to Adjusted EBITDA and a minimum specified ratio of EBIT to interest expense.